AWS D1.1:2025 · Table 5.11 · Category A

 What is the minimum preheat for API 5L Gr.B with SMAW at over 2-1/2"?

-For API 5L Gr.B welded with SMAW (non-low-hydrogen) at over 2-1/2" thickness, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category A. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.
+When welding API 5L Gr.B at over 2-1/2" using SMAW, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category A. SMAW places this combination in Category A. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.

 What Table 5.11 category applies to API 5L Gr.B with SMAW?

-API 5L Gr.B welded with SMAW (non-low-hydrogen) falls under Category A in AWS D1.1:2025 Table 5.11.
+When using SMAW on API 5L Gr.B, the combination falls under Category A in AWS D1.1:2025 Table 5.11.
 Non-low-hydrogen SMAW process.
-At over 2-1/2" thickness, this category requires a minimum preheat of 300°F (150°C).
+At over 2-1/2" thickness, Category A with SMAW requires a minimum preheat of 300°F (150°C).

 Why is preheat 300°F for API 5L Gr.B at over 2-1/2"?